hageyahhoo/Agile2020/Agile2020.md

 ### RETROSPECTIVE
 ⭐️共に苦しむことがポイント
+⭐️become established in the team
+⭐️innovate solutions and processes by experiencing hardships together

 We could solve essential problems and improve processes of each product development team by working collaboratively and deeply with them.
 We SET and product development teams implemented Test Automation and related techniques based on the idea of "Product Discovery".
 Additionally, each team becomes sophisticated.
 For example, the Product Manager of Channel Gateway writes test scripts with Karate routinely.
 He often says that the Product Manager may disturb the team by writing production codes, but can contribute to the team by writing test scripts!
 He is utilizing test scripts to understand behavior of the product deeply, to clarify next actions and goals of the product and the team, and to guide team members doing "Developer Testing" for "Build Quality In".

 Additionally, we learned a lot of things to improve our approaches through working with them.
 The consulting-style approach is useful to keep the whole image of activities, however, we cannot approach essential problems.
 On the other hand, the working-together approach is effective to discover and solve essential problems quickly, but we may lose the whole image of activities because of too focusing on one product development team.
 Therefore, we should utilize both styles based on the phase of activities.